Iubenda logo

 FTC Influencers Guidelines

-• personal or family relationship;
+• a personal or family relationship;

 • an employment relationship;